Marc Márquez: 2014: Domination

+Márquez produced the fastest times on all three days of the first preseason test in Malaysia.
+He then suffered a broken right leg, and was unable to take part in the second Malaysian test or the Phillip Island tyre test.
 At the 2014 season opener in Qatar, Márquez demonstrated strong pace on Saturday afternoon and took pole position.
 He made an average start to the race, dropping to fourth place on lap one.
 He gradually worked his way to the front of the race and emerged victorious from a tense battle with Rossi in the second half of the race, winning by 0.259 seconds.
 Márquez then proceeded to win each of the next five rounds in Texas, Argentina, Spain, France, and Italy, all from pole position.

-At the Catalan Grand Prix, Márquez failed to take pole position for the first time all season, qualifying third after crashing during the session.
+At the Catalan Grand Prix, Márquez failed to take pole for the first time all season, qualifying third after crashing during the session.
 This turned out not to matter: Márquez held off attacks from each of Pedrosa, Lorenzo and Rossi to win his seventh consecutive race, extending his championship lead to 58 points over second-placed Rossi.
 Márquez's younger brother Álex won the Moto3 race, and they became the first siblings to win Grand Prix races on the same day.
 The brothers repeated the feat at the Dutch TT two weeks later.
 At his most dominant circuit, the Sachsenring, Márquez again won the race, becoming the youngest rider to win nine consecutive races in the premier class.
 He claimed a tenth successive victory at Indianapolis to become the third rider to achieve such a feat in the premier class, after Mick Doohan and Giacomo Agostini.

 Márquez suffered his first defeat of the season at Brno, where he finished fourth.
 He then won yet again at Silverstone.
 At Misano, Márquez crashed while battling for the race lead with Rossi; he remounted and was able to score one championship point.
 Márquez and Pedrosa crashed in heavy rain late in the race at Aragon and finished 13th and 14th, with Lorenzo claiming his first race of the year due to superior tyre strategy.
 Lorenzo won again at Motegi, while Márquez finished second to clinch his second MotoGP championship with three rounds remaining.

 At Phillip Island, Márquez took his 12th pole position of the season, matching the record set by Casey Stoner in 2011, but he crashed out while leading the race, his first non-finish since the 2013 Italian Grand Prix.
 At Sepang, Márquez broke Stoner's record by claiming his 13th pole position of the season and his 50th Grand Prix pole position.
 He also took his 12th win of the season, matching Mick Doohan's 1997 record of most premier class victories in a single year.
 Márquez's result meant Honda claimed the manufacturers' championship with a race to spare.
 At the final race in Valencia, Márquez broke Doohan's record by taking a 13th win to cap off his utterly dominant season.